thaisaraujom/mlops2023/Python_Essentials_for_MLOps/Project 01/README.md

    ```
     pytest
    ```
-7. Alternatively, you can use **GitHub Codespaces** for development:
+7. Alternatively, you can use **GitHub Codespaces** for a quick setup:
    - In the main repository page, click on the `Code` button and select `Codespaces`.
    - From the dropdown, select `Open with Codespaces` or `Create codespace on main`.
    - This will initiate a Codespace environment where you can code directly in the browser without local setup.